HeyItsRiddhi/CS109Site/index.md

 Many of these columns (like Precinct, District, City, & Zip Code) could be derived from each other and had limited unique predictive value, so we eliminated them.
 There were other columns (like Phone Number and Email Address) that would not have helped us predict either, so they were eliminated.

 These datasets were huge (>10GB) so eliminating redundant columns was an important step to make sure we don’t max out our RAM when doing operations.
+As one may expect, the size of the dataset caused us to accidentally collect a sample that was not representative of the population.
+The data cleaning had to be performed prior to sampling.
+Given the size of the data, the cleaning took approximately two days.

 ##### Voter History